Futuboard/Futuboard/README.md

 #### Option 1: Fully Dockerized development environment

 You need to install [Docker](https://docs.docker.com/get-started/get-docker/) to your machine.
-After the installation simply run:
+After the installation in the root folder simply run:

 ```
 docker compose up --watch --build